zholos/qml-legacy/README.txt

     1 1.414214
     1 -1.414214

-It's probably a good idea to run the test suite, test.q, at some point.
+It's recommended to run the test suite, test.q, to make sure that everything is working correctly.

 To rebuild the library, use the Makefile, which is for GNU make.
 There are configuration options near the top.
 On Windows, rebuilding requires Cygwin, but the native C compiler may be used instead of GCC.
-On other platforms, GCC version 4 is required.
+On other platforms, GCC version 4 is recommended.
 Although only tested on 32-bit Linux, it will probably build on anything GNU-like with a few tweaks, but make sure to run the test suite.

 4. Constants and functions